Commercial Property Tax

 BOMA Nova Scotia Calling for Property Tax Reform

-DiscussionBOMA Nova Scotia encompasses the majority of commercial property owners within the province involved in the leasing and management of retail (including major shopping centers), industrial, and office properties throughout the province.
+BackgroundBOMA Nova Scotia encompasses the majority of commercial property owners within the province involved in the leasing and management of retail (including major shopping centers), industrial, and office properties.
 Our members also include institutional owners at all levels of government as well.
 As such, our membership is responsible for a significant amount of tax base within the province’s municipalities.
 In 2021, BOMA represented approximately 5.0% of the province’s total assessment base, and 16% of the province’s total commercial assessment base.
+If we look at Halifax Regional Municipality (HRM) where most of our members holdings are situated, we represent over 33% of the commercial assessment base of the city.
 If we were to include government owners who pay property taxes via grants or other methods those percentages would be even higher.
 We also recently took an inventory of our membership’s property tax liability and square footage under management/ownership.

 Total Square footage under management: 17,050,000 sq.ft.

 Total ownership companies 37

 The following graphs detail BOMA’s representation within Nova Scotia’s commercial, and total assessment base in 2021:

 Property tax is one of the top three, if not the top, operating expense for a typical property operating income and expense statement.
 As such, tax rates are a great source of concern for our membership.